Picnic

 Branding and Design System

 Picnic has a red/pink and gold gradient for our logo and branding.
 These colors are not only attention-grabbing, but they evoke a sense of hunger, perfect for our food social media app.
+I created two variants of the logo in Adobe Illustrator.
+To convey a fun and trendy brand image for the younger audience, I integrated a spoon and fork in the logo.
+Because other social media apps compete for users' attention, I wanted to use bright colors and playful typography to help Picnic stand out with its branding.

 Messages Feature to Seamlessly Exchange Suggestions, Share Playlists and Albums, and Make Decisions

-We found that many users, exchange text messages to engage in the discussion and decision processes.
+We found that many users exchange text messages to engage in the discussion and decision processes.
 They often go back and forth between several apps such as Google Maps, Yelp, or Instagram, making the process inefficient.

 I combined all of those interactions in the Messages feature to streamline the discussion and decision processes within the app.

-Search Function with Friends-based Recommendations and Distinct Categories
+Search Function with Friends-Based Recommendations and Distinct Categories

 I integrated a Search feature similar to Yelp that lets the user browse different categories for restaurants and see their locations on the map.